PanDAWMS/panda-docs/docs/source/architecture/server.rst

 Otherwise, the HTTP server will get choked and requests will be terminated due to timeout errors.

-The time-based process scheduler is a daemon to periodically launch various processes.
+The time-based process scheduler, so called ``PanDA daemon``, is a daemon to periodically launch various scripts.
-Its functionalities are very similar to the standard cron daemon, but it allows those processes to share database connections and provides an exclusive control mechanism to avoid concurrently launching the same process among multiple machines.
+Its functionalities are very similar to the standard cron daemon, but it has the following advantages:

+* No need to maintain extra crontab config file.

+* On each machine the same script runs sequentially, i.e. only one process for each script, which is especially helpful when the script may run longer than the period configured.
+  No new process will spawn until the existing one finishes, while the cron daemon blindly launches processes do that one has to fine-tune the frequency or let the script itself kill old processes to avoid duplicated execution.

+* There is an exclusive control mechanism to prevent multiple machines from running the same script in parallel, i.e., if this is enabled for a script only one machine can run the script at a time, which is useful for long-running scripts that can run on any machine.

+* Better system resource usages, e.g., limited total processes ``n_proc`` to run scripts, reduction of the overhead to launch processes, and sharing of database connections among scripts to avoid making a new database connection in every run.

 ------------